thbishop/github-commit-status/README.md

 ## Usage

-Create a [github token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with `repo:status` scope and export it as an env var:
+Create a [github token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with `repo:status` scope and write access to your repository and export it as an env var:
 ```sh
 export GITHUB_TOKEN=1234
 ```